How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 (You may find it useful to read our Watson-Glaser Test page here – this is a test for barristers that’s roughly equivalent to the UKCAT for that profession- and it centres almost entirely around logical and abstract reasoning.
 It would be a good deep-dive for you, especially if you learn that you’re falling down in this area during your UKCAT practice tests.)

-Take Practice Test
+Take UKCAT Practice Test Now

 UKCAT Practice Tests – Abstract Reasoning Video

 This is an extremely useful UKCAT abstract reasoning video from James Mungall.
-(Thanks James, we’re loving your work!)

 UKCAT Practice Tests – Abstract Reasoning Resources

-Here’s a round up of useful UKCAT practice test resources that will help you prepare for the abstract reasoning element of your UKCAT practice test.
+Here’s a round-up of useful UKCAT practice test resources that will help you prepare for the abstract reasoning element of your UKCAT practice test.

-Take Practice Test
+Take UKCAT Practice Test Now

 UKCAT Practice Tests – Decision Making